School Science Lessons

 Use condoms with partners.

-Using condoms may seem like common sense prevention, but in the heat of the moment some people lose their head and forget to use this common sense practice.
+Using condoms may seem like common sense prevention, but in the heat of the moment some people lose their head and forget to use common sense practice.

 Make sure that your partners are aware and receiving treatment.